 If you’re a code guru, you can code up a template that is mobile responsive.
-But 99.9% of the entire population are not code gurus, so don’t be so hard on yourself.
+But 99.9% of the entire population are not code gurus, so what can you do instead?

-Their tools are very easy to use – literally drag and drop your content into a template and you can publish your own mobile responsive website.
+The easiest solution is to use a responsive website builder.
+These can help you create a site without you knowing how to write one line of code.
+These web builders, like Wix and Squarespace, are very easy to use – literally drag and drop your content into a template and you can publish your own mobile responsive website.

 When you sign up to use one of these website builders, they give you all the tools to add content to your website, and they host the website for you, meaning that your website can exist on the internet.